aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlloadoptions/_index.md

 ```

-the password of the workbook.
+Gets the password of the workbook.

 **Returns:**
 java.lang.String